-But either way, initially you’ll have to make sure you don’t have crumbs from gluten-containing foods anywhere that they might get into your gluten-free items.
+But either way, initially you’ll need to make sure you don’t have crumbs from gluten-containing foods anywhere that they might get into your gluten-free items.
 The toaster and any jar that has been dipped into is likely cross-contaminated.
 Many people choose to purchase a separate toaster dedicated to gluten-free items.
 Others use a toaster oven that they keep scrupulously free of crumbs.
 Some people purchase new jars of condiments like mayonnaise and items like peanut butter and jam and designate them for gluten-free use only.
-Others adopt a no-double dipping rule.
-That means gluten-eating family members scoop out enough, for example peanut butter, on the first dip and never put the knife or spoon back in the bottle.
+Others adopt a no-double-dipping rule.
+That means gluten-eating family members scoop out enough peanut butter, for example, on the first dip and never put the knife or spoon back in the jar.

-You will probably want to purchase a colander that is used for gluten-free foods only and some families also purchase dedicated cooking utensils, pots and baking sheets, though very thorough cleaning should be sufficient.
+You will probably want to purchase a colander that will be used only for gluten-free foods.
+Some families also purchase dedicated cooking utensils, pots and baking sheets, though very thorough cleaning should be sufficient.
 Wood cutting boards that have been used for gluten-containing foods are hard to get completely clean so it’s a good idea to start with a new gluten-free cutting board.
 Remember not to share spoons, spatulas and knives between gluten-containing and gluten-free foods.
 At first this will seem cumbersome, but if you have a shared kitchen, it will eventually be second nature to have and use separate utensils.

 Once your kitchen is in shape, you can start to purchase and use the many gluten-free flours and baking mixes that are now available.
-Gluten-free flour is ground from gluten-free grains, including quinoa, brown rice, white rice, sorghum, amaranth, Montina, millet, teff, corn in all forms (corn flour, cornmeal, grits, etc.).
-You’ll find an overview of these grains here .
+Gluten-free flour is ground from gluten-free grains, including quinoa, rice, sorghum, amaranth, millet, teff and corn in all forms (corn flour, cornmeal, grits, etc.).
+You’ll find an overview of these grains here.

 Gluten-free recipes are widely available in cookbooks and online.
-Many companies that produce gluten-free products have recipes on their websites, and numerous gluten-free bloggers post recipes daily.
-Gluten-Free Living features recipes in every issue and we have a selection here .
+Many companies that produce gluten-free products include recipes on their websites, and numerous gluten-free bloggers post recipes daily.
+Gluten-Free Living features recipes in every issue and we have a selection here.
 Some of your own recipes may already be gluten-free or easily converted to being gluten-free by the simple substitution of an ingredient.
 For example, if a recipe calls for soy sauce, which usually contains wheat, you can just use specialty gluten-free soy sauce instead.
-It’s trickier to convert from wheat flour to gluten-free flour, but many pre-made flour or baking mixes work well.
+It’s trickier to convert from wheat flour to gluten-free flour, but many premade flour or baking mixes work well.